 Drainage mesh to cover the drainage holes in the bonsai pot.
 This prevents the substrate from falling out of the pot.

 Mycorrhizal Fungi to help reduce potting stress and aid recovery (not suitable for ericaceous trees).
-A chop stick to work in the new bonsai soil.
-New soil and enough time!
+A chopstick to work in the new bonsai soil.

 When to Repot

-As the roots hold nutrients and water when you repot a tree you remove roots and therefore remove some of the stored nutrients and water so this has an effect on the trees development the next season.
+As the roots hold nutrients and water when you repot a tree, you remove roots and therefore remove some of the stored nutrients and water so this has an effect on the development of the tree next season.

-The general guide is that you re pot in spring just as the new buds start top swell as this means the roots have let go of their stored nutrients.
+The general rule of thumb is that you repot in spring; just as the new buds start to swell.
+This means the roots have let go of their stored nutrients.

-Trees can be repotted at all times of year but they need more came when they are actively growing and summer is best avoided unless it is absolutely necessary.
-Indoor trees do not have such a significant dormant period of outdoor trees so are more tolerant of repotting at most of the year.
+Trees can be repotted at all times of year, but it is best to avoid the spring and summertime as they are actively growing at that time.
+Indoor trees do not have such a significant dormant period as outdoor trees so are more tolerant of repotting at most of the year.

-Also as the tree will need a bit of time to re establish its fine feeding roots the trees are best kept out of direct sun and slightly wetter for a couple of weeks as water absorption is also affected.
+Also as the tree will need a bit of time to re-establish its fine feeding roots, the trees are best kept out direct sunlight and slightly wetter for a couple of weeks as water absorption is also affected.